-This story was published on 8 April 2019.
+This story was first published on 8 April 2019.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Catherine Ryan, from Mitchelton in Queensland, rebuilt her skills and confidence to rejoin the workforce in a full-time role, thanks to Career Transition Assistance.

 Prior to receiving Career Transition Assistance, Catherine had a long career in nursing but when this finished she spent over two years looking for work.
 She didn’t have the technology skills she needed to be as effective as she could in finding work and her self-esteem suffered.

 “I felt a bit angry that I actually found myself unemployed,” Catherine said.